djmlee/BC-interactive-flowchart/README.md

 * An easy way to plan courses
 * Modern UI

-## Getting Started

-1. Clone or download the BC interative master folder.
-2. Open folder in terminal or command line.
-3. Input "gulp" as a command and a live demo should start.

 ## Browser Support
 BC Flowchart supports Chrome, Firefox, Opera and IE10+.
 Safari is not supported.
 PRs to expand support are welcome.